ghmartinez/netco/README.md

 ## Disclaimer

-This project is funded by the European Union.
-The views and opinions expressed here are solely those of the author(s) and do not necessarily reflect those of the European Union or its associated entities.
-Neither the European Union nor the granting authority can be held responsible for any information shared within this repository.
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or EACEA.
+Neither the European Union nor the granting authority can be held responsible for them.